 Jai has access to hard discs containing valuable information.
 The protégé is a step ahead of his mentor.
 The covert military espionage unit is under threat to be disowned.
 Lot of ugly secrets highlighting the ugly sharks of corruption eating up the system is stored in the hard discs.
 Abhay has to find Jai, before it’s too late.

-Neeraj Pandey shows his incoherent incompetency here, AIYYARY is a classic case of overwhelming self-indulgence to make something out of things that are considered to be the forte of the helmer – good looking men in uniform, a covert military unit, the plight of a common man, the enemy of the nation.
-The movie exceptionally throughout its 140 minutes duration is fascinated by its title – AIYAARY (shifting shape, appearances, it’s also used for trickery).
+Neeraj Pandey shows his incoherent incompetency here, AIYYARY is a classic case of overwhelming self indulgence to make something out of things that are considered to be the forte of the helmer – good looking men in uniform, a covert military unit, the plight of a common man, the enemy of the nation).
+The movie exceptionally throughout its 140 minutes duration is fascinated by its title – AIYAARY ( shifting shape, appearances, it’s also used for trickery).
 In a scene writer director Neeraj Pandey explains the meaning of the word to the audience.
 It’s nothing but a chest beating exercise in disguise to tell the audience that see I can come with such fascinating words.
 Before that scene, Neeraj Pandey in his baffled back to forth format – a flashback story, which in turn contains a couple of flashbacks and then a flashback within a flashback shows a scene where a brilliantly disguised Abhay (Manoj Bajpayee) waits for good dozen plus days to nab an informer who has double crossed.
 He nabs the informer, brings him to his camp, drinks with him and fulfills his last wish of having noodles before that the meaning of AIYAARY is explained to those who are not aware and shoots the informer.
-Why to turn into a Tarantino or Scorsese Mr. Pandey when you are good at being at your own?
+Why to turn into a Taratino or Scorse Mr. Pandey when you are good at being at your own.

-Wondering where the hell Naseeruddin Shah and Anupam Kher had gone, it’s time for them to come.
-We wished it could have been in a much better way...as the undeveloped cat and mouse game between Jai and Abhay (Why not Veeru? ‘coin’ toss inspiration was from there?) fails to provide the expected thrills, Neeraj Pandey suddenly realizes that it isn’t working the way it should so to cover the first scam, the writer director introduces another scam and finally the much awaited ‘Babloo’ makes his entry.
+Wondering where the hell Naseeruddin Shah and Anupam Kher had gone, its time for them to come.
+We wished it could have been in a much better way.. as the undeveloped cat and mouse game between Jai and Abhay ( why not Veeru, ‘coin’ toss inspiration was there?) fails to provide the expected thrills, Neeraj Pandey suddenly realizes that it isn,t working the way it should so to cover the first scam, the writer director introduces other scam and finally the much awaited ‘Babloo’ makes his entry finally.

-Babloo is a poor dog and the hidden voice of the common man Baburao (Naseeruddin Shah) wags the dog (Hoo Hoo)..bow bow the watchman Baburao shouts ‘scam’ which is allegedly said to be inspired from the Adarsh Nagar Housing Society Scandal in Mumbai..
+Babloo is a poor dog and the hidden voice of the common man Baburao (Naseeruddin Shah) wags the dog ( Hoo Hoo).. bow bow the watchman Baburao shouts ‘scam’ which is in a way similar to the Adarsh Nagar Housing Society scandal in Mumbai.
 But what is the connection with that arms dealer, the cat and mouse game between a protégée and his mentor over here.
-Yes ‘corruption’ is the common thread but we are watching a thriller not a political drama!
+Yes ‘corruption’ is the common thread but we are watching a thriller not a political drama.

-It’s the all-round terrific performance of Manoj Bajpayee and the adorable screen presence of Sidharth Malhotra and his endearing act that makes you sit through AIYYARY.
+It’s the all round terrific performance of Manoj Bajpayee and the adorable screen presence of Sidharth Malhotra and his endearing act that makes you sit through AIYYARY.
 Less said about Naseeruddin Shah, Anupam Kher and Adil Hussain is much better.
-Naseeruddin Shah gets an extended cameo and he will be good but we didn’t expect this sad revival of A WEDNESDAY in such a way.
+Naseeruddin Shah gets an extended cameo and he will be good but we didn,t expected this sad revival of A WEDNESDAY in such a way.
 Rakul Preet Singh is beautiful and added just for glamour.
 Pooja Chopra on the contrary has something better for her in comparison.